markusfisch/bots/README.md

 The bots are randomly placed with a random orientation.
 The bot that survives the longest gets the most points.

+`--diagonal-interval` is set by default for this mode to give you additional options to move.

 ### word

 Find a random word of random length at the middle of the map and send it